pedrooaugusto/speech-to-code/spoken/src/modules/typescript/write/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

 1. print
-2. write down
+2. write
 3. write it down
 4. print space
-5. write down space
+5. write space
 6. write it down space
 7. print the universe is cracked who are you
-8. write down the universe is cracked who are you
+8. write the universe is cracked who are you
-9. write it down who are you the universe is cracked
+9. write it who are you the universe is cracked
-10. print letter g
+10. print letter M
-11. write letter M
+11. write down letter M
-12. write it letter M
+12. write it down letter g
 13. print dot
 14. write down dot
-15. write it dot
+15. write it down dot

 #### Português